joshcanhelp/josh-to-11/input/symlinked/posts/2009-06-01-3-important-questions-to-ask-before-sending-an-email-campaign.md

 ---
-title: "3 Important Questions to Ask Before Sending an Email Campaign"
+title: 3 Important Questions to Ask Before Sending an Email Campaign
-excerpt: "So you want to send an email campaign.
+excerpt: 'So you want to send an email campaign.
 Well, guess what?
-Everyone else wants to send an email campaign too and that includes spammers, your competition, and others that deign to make your email marketing harder than it already is."
+Everyone else wants to send an email campaign too and that includes spammers, your competition, and others that deign to make your email marketing harder than it already is.'
-modified: 2017-10-12 12:06:37
+modified: 2017-10-12T12:06:37.000Z
-tags: ["Email"]
-featured_img:
 wpid: 789
+tags:
+  - Email
+featured_img: null
 ---